bakpakin/Fennel/setup.md

 $endif
 ```

-# Making games in Fennel
+# Making games with Fennel

 The two main platforms for making games with Fennel are
 [TIC-80](https://tic.computer) and [LÖVE](https://love2d.org/).